-Today, his concept is in full operation at a commercial greenhouse in a traditional “no grow” climate zone near Buffalo, NY.
-The facility generates on-site power and precisely controls heating, cooling, humidity and CO2 (HCHC) to optimize healthy plant growth and development.
-We are working with leading universities at this first-of-its-kind greenhouse, refining best practices and steadily building on Mack's game-changing vision.
+After more than a decade in scientific development, Tropos Technologies is proud to showcase Wheatfield Gardens as the first-of-its-kind operating greenhouse — one that solves the huge climate control problems that have prevented other greenhouses from locating in most areas of the United States and parts of Canada.
+Today, this fully operational commercial greenhouse, located in a traditional “no grow” climate zone near Buffalo, NY, generates on-site power and precisely controls heating, cooling, humidity and CO2 to optimize healthy plant growth and development — year-round.
+Tropos is working with leading universities at this breakthrough greenhouse, refining best practices and steadily building on this innovative technology.

 Arnold is Chief Financial Officer for Tropos.
 He brings more than 45 years of experience in energy, finance, investment banking, and corporate leadership.
 He is based in Jacksonville, Florida.